Cedarburg (town), Wisconsin: Geography

-According to the United States Census Bureau, the Town of Cedarburg has a total area of 25.8 square miles (66.9 km^{2}), of which, 25.6 square miles (66.3 km^{2}) of it is land and 0.2 square miles (0.6 km^{2}) of it (0.93%) is water.
+According to the United States Census Bureau, the Town of Cedarburg has a total area of 25.8 square miles (66.9 km^{2}), of which 25.6 square miles (66.3 km^{2}) of it is land and 0.2 square miles (0.6 km^{2}) (0.93%) is water.

 The City of Cedarburg is mostly located in what was formerly the town's southeastern quadrant.
 The town is also bordered by the Town of Saukville and the Town of Trenton to the north, the Village of Grafton and the Town of Grafton to the east, the City of Mequon to the south, and the Town of Jackson to the west.

 The unincorporated communities of Decker Corner, Hamilton, and Horns Corners are also located in the town.

 The town is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 The soil in area is a mixture of well-draining material, loess, and loam, which all overlie a layer of glacial till.
 The town has some Silurian limestone deposits, including land around the City of Cedarburg.
 The early settlers utilized the area's limestone as a building material, and some mid-19th-century limestone structures still stand today.